fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/05_control_flow/03_switch.md

 - all cases must use a constant expression
 - you can only test for equality

 Because of these, switch in C++ is used mostly as an alternative, shorter version of else-if blocks, most often for enumerations.
-The possibility of accidental fallthrough can be a good source of bugs, most compilers warn if any case has no break.
+The possibility of accidental fallthrough can be a good source of bugs but most compilers warn if any case has no break.
 If a fallthrough is intentional, document it with a comment (smart compilers will understand comments like `// fallthrough`) or an attribute (attributes are explained later).

-TODO some tests?
+TODO exercise?